Key Concepts

 View which can be used to quickly build comprehension check quizzes.

-With this change there is a new sequence to the experiment
+With this change, there is a new sequence to the experiment:

 ... -> demographic survey -> windowsizer -> myview -> instructions -> ...

-If we had pasted the myview
+If we had placed the myview

 View before the windowsizer